nickredding/cordova-plugin-apple-watch-link/README.md

 The following modifications to the Xcode project are necessary after creating the WatchKit app target:

-* Remove the bridging header reference under build settings for the watchOS app (but **not** for the watchOS app extension).
+* Remove the bridging header reference under build settings for the watchOS app extension (but **not** for the watchOS app).

 * Set the bundle version and bundle version (short) to 1.0.0 for both the watchOS app and extension.